Board member vacancies

 Joining the NC3Rs Board presents an opportunity to help shape the NC3Rs strategy and promote the UK’s position as a world leader in 3Rs research and development.

-The NC3Rs is an independent scientific organisation which for logistical reasons operates under the umbrella of the MRC which in turn is part of UKRI.
+The NC3Rs is an independent scientific organisation which for logistical reasons operates under the umbrella of the Medical Research Council (MRC) which in turn is part of UK Research and Innovation (UKRI).
 It has responsibility for setting and delivering its strategy and for the use of its resources.

 The NC3Rs Board